 - AAH.
 For surgical removal of excess skin that is the result of weight loss or gain, including but not limited to association with prior weight reduction (obesity) surgery. - AAI.
 For the purchase of Therapy or Service Dogs/Animals and the cost of training/maintaining said animals. - AAJ.
-Any services or supplies furnished by a Therapeutic Boarding School, a facility that is primarily a health resort, sanatorium, or transitional living center. - AAK.
-For procedures including but not limited to breast augmentation, liposuction, Adam's apple reduction, rhinoplasty and facial reconstruction and other procedures considered cosmetic in nature. - AAL.
-Any newly FDA approved Prescription Drug, biological agent, or other agent until it has been reviewed and implemented by BCI's Pharmacy and Therapeutics Committee. - AAM.
+For procedures including but not limited to breast augmentation, liposuction, Adam's apple reduction, rhinoplasty and facial reconstruction and other procedures considered cosmetic in nature. - AAK.
+Any newly FDA approved Prescription Drug, biological agent, or other agent until it has been reviewed and implemented by BCI's Pharmacy and Therapeutics Committee. - AAL.
 For the treatment of injuries sustained while operating a motor vehicle under the influence of alcohol and/or narcotics.
 For purposes of this Plan exclusion, "Under the influence" as it relates to alcohol means having a whole blood alcohol content of .08 or above or a serum blood alcohol content of .10 or above as measured by a laboratory approved by the State Police or a laboratory certified by the Centers for Medicare and Medicaid Services.
-For purposes of this Plan exclusion, "Under the influence" as it relates to narcotics means impairment of driving ability caused by the use of narcotics not prescribed or administered by a Physician. - AAN.
-Rendered after exhaustion of an established benefit limit, unless authorized at the discretion of the Plan Sponsor and in accordance with specific BCI medical criteria. - AAO.
-All services, supplies, devices and treatment that are not FDA approved. - AAP.
+For purposes of this Plan exclusion, "Under the influence" as it relates to narcotics means impairment of driving ability caused by the use of narcotics not prescribed or administered by a Physician. - AAM.
+Rendered after exhaustion of an established benefit limit, unless authorized at the discretion of the Plan Sponsor and in accordance with specific BCI medical criteria. - AAN.
+All services, supplies, devices and treatment that are not FDA approved. - AAO.
 Any services, interventions occurring within the framework of an educational program or institution; or provided in or by a school/educational setting; or provided as a replacement for services that are the responsibility of the educational system.